vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Ahmad, A.

 1964 Studies in Islamic Culture in the Indian Environment.
-OxforḍAitareya Brāhmaṇa
+Oxford.
+Aitareya Brāhmaṇa

 (AB) Das Aitareya-Brāhmaṇa.
 Mit Ausz¨ugen aus dem Commentare von